Moon Magic Guide · Blue Moon Meaning

 Not sure which stone is yours for this one?
 The free personalized Mystic Soul Chakra Quiz takes two minutes.
 Useful when the sky's offering extra credit and you don't want to overthink the jewelry part.

 You don't have to do a full ritual to mark a Blue Moon.
 You can just notice.
-Here's what's worth watching for in the days around it.
+Here's what's worth watching for in the days around one.

 - What keeps coming up.
-The idea, person, situation, or feeling that won't leave you alone this week.
+The idea, person, situation, or feeling that won't leave you alone that week.
 Blue Moons tend to re-surface whatever got half-processed earlier in the month.

 - What you're avoiding saying.
-Sagittarius full moons are famously honest.
 If there's a true thing you've been sitting on, this is the week it wants out.

 - What a second chance would look like.
 Literal question.
-If the universe handed you one do-over this month, what would you use it for?
+If you were handed one do-over this month, what would you use it for?
 The answer is usually instructive.

 - What you already know.
 Not what you're trying to figure out — what you already know and haven't acted on.
-The Blue Moon is a good moment to stop deliberating.
+A Blue Moon is a good moment to stop deliberating.

-You can do this as little or as much as you like — even just noticing what comes up this week counts.
+You can do this as little or as much as you like — even just noticing what comes up counts.
+If you'd rather have actual steps, the Blue Moon ritual guide is the low-commitment version, written for people who are curious but not sold.

-And if moon content is your thing in general, the full library pairs well: New Moon Rituals for Beginners (intention setting with crystals) for the intention side, Wolf Moon 2025 crystal ritual guide for a prior year's major moon, Leo Full Moon crystal ritual for a manifestation-heavy moon, and Blood Moon Rituals 2026 (total lunar eclipse guide) for the eclipse version.
+And if moon content is your thing in general, the full library pairs well: New Moon Rituals for Beginners (intention setting with crystals) for the intention side, Leo Full Moon crystal ritual for a manifestation-heavy moon, and Blood Moon Rituals (total lunar eclipse guide) for the eclipse version.

 Blue Moon FAQ

-The Blue Moon of 2026 falls on Saturday, May 31, 2026.
-It is the second full moon of May, following the Flower Moon on May 1.
-The moon will be in the sign of Sagittarius at the moment of the full moon.
+The Blue Moon of 2026 fell on Sunday, May 31, 2026 — the second full moon of May, following the Flower Moon on May 1.
+The moon was in Sagittarius at the moment of the full moon.

-The last popular (calendar-month) Blue Moon was on August 30–31, 2023 — a rare Super Blue Moon.
-Between 2023 and 2026, there was a seasonal Blue Moon on August 19, 2024, which uses the older astronomical definition (the third full moon in a season of four).
+The last popular (calendar-month) Blue Moon before 2026 was on August 30–31, 2023 — a rare Super Blue Moon.
+In between, there was a seasonal Blue Moon on August 19, 2024, which uses the older astronomical definition (the third full moon in a season of four).
 Calendar Blue Moons tend to be what people recognize.
-The 2023 one was the most recent widely-marked Blue Moon before 2026.

 What does a Blue Moon mean spiritually?